 Tour along Danube river, Iron Gate, National park Đerdap, Lepenski Vir

-One day trip from Belgrade - down the Danube, to the Đerdap gorge and “The Iron Gate”, the largest and longest water breakthrough in Europe and also a natural botanical garden and the biggest European archaeological open-air museum.
+One day trip by Car or Minivan from Belgrade - down the Danube, to the Đerdap gorge and “The Iron Gate”, the largest and longest water breakthrough in Europe and also a natural botanical garden and the biggest European archaeological open-air museum.

 We will visiting the magnificent Golubac Fortress built in 14th century, featuring nine impressive towers, you get to the largest penetrating river gorge in Europe.
 You will be excited to meet the 96,5 km long Danube “Iron Gate” gorge of magnificent beauty with its spectacular Lepenski Vir, Padina and Vlasac Mesolithic Archaeological highlights dating back over 10000 years .
 We will continue to Kapetan Mišin Breg farm for a lunch consisting of local specialties.
 Apart from the food we will also enjoy the farm's marvelous vantage point overlooking the Danube.
 We will also visit Donji Milanovac, small city situated right on a coast of Danube.

 The Tours schedule are Flexible.
 The most important thing is respond to the wishes of tourists.